 time reporting from April 2016.

-The change is narrower than the current relaxation which comes to an end on 5 April 2014 - this new relaxation will only apply to existing employers with nine or fewer employees - all new employers, as well as existing employers with 10 or more employees, will need to report PAYE information in real time from 6 April 2014.
-Follow the link below to read about the relaxation which runs until 5 April 2014.
+This change is narrower than the relaxation which ended on 5 April 2014.
+This new relaxation will only apply to existing employers with nine or fewer employees.
+All new employers, as well as existing employers with 10 or more employees, must report PAYE information in real time.
+Follow the link below to read about the relaxation which ran until 5 April 2014.